Skip to main content

 The non-renewal notice is distinct from a notice of lease modification (avis de modification de bail), which is used when the lessor proposes to change the terms of the renewed lease — most commonly, a rent increase.
 Both notices are often sent together when the lessor wishes to propose a rent increase for the renewed lease, with the non-renewal notice as a condition if the tenant does not accept the proposed terms.
 This practice is legally recognized under CCQ arts.
 1942-1946, provided both notices are given within the applicable delays.

 In Quebec's urban rental markets — particularly in the Island of Montreal, Laval, the South Shore, and Quebec City — non-renewal notices for repossession and building conversion are significant sources of tenant displacement and controversy.
 The Civil Code provides specific procedural protections for tenants facing non-renewal, including the right to contest, the requirement for statutory particulars regarding the intended use, and the right to compensation in cases of repossession, subdivision, enlargement, change of use, and demolition.
-These protections reflect Quebec's strong residential tenant protection tradition and the role of the TAL in ensuring fair and orderly resolution of landlord-tenant disputes.
+These protections reflect Quebec's strong residential tenant protection tradition and the role of the TAL in confirming fair and orderly resolution of landlord-tenant disputes.

 In Quebec urban rental markets, non-renewal notices for repossession and building conversion are significant sources of tenant displacement.
 The Civil Code provides specific procedural protections: the right to contest under CCQ art.
 1945, the requirement for statutory particulars regarding the intended use under CCQ art.
 1960, and the right to compensation in cases of repossession (CCQ art.
 1963), subdivision, enlargement, change of use, and demolition (CCQ art.
 1965).
 Tenants aged 70 or older who have occupied their dwelling for at least 10 years benefit from enhanced protection against repossession under CCQ art.
 1959.
 The good faith obligation of CCQ art.
 1375 applies to both the lessor giving the notice and the tenant responding to it, requiring honest, transparent conduct throughout the non-renewal process.
-Lessors must ensure that each non-renewal notice fully complies with the form, delay, and content requirements of the Civil Code, as any defect may render the notice invalid and result in automatic renewal of the lease under CCQ art.
+Lessors must confirm that each non-renewal notice fully complies with the form, delay, and content requirements of the Civil Code, as any defect may render the notice invalid and result in automatic renewal of the lease under CCQ art.
 1941, forcing the lessor to wait another full year before the next opportunity to issue a valid non-renewal notice.

 When Do You Need a Lease Non-Renewal Notice (Quebec)?